smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

   - The IP address should be specified by the IPADDR( ) added after the Script name in the OpCon job master record.
 - Telnet port number = match the system value setting.
-- Telnet device name = must be set to \'\*CMD\' to tell the Operator Replay functions and the Telnet Exit program to store the OpCon command line DEVICE and IPADDR options into a special temporary master record stored in the Agent\'s User Management master file.
+- Telnet device name = must be set to '\*CMD' to tell the Operator Replay functions and the Telnet Exit program to store the OpCon command line DEVICE and IPADDR options into a special temporary master record stored in the Agent's User Management master file.

-When configuring an Operator Replay job in an OpCon job master record, first type the Script name into the command line box that is labeled
-\"Script\" and then type the special separate character that is set in the LSAM global Configuration options (LSAM Main menu, option 7).
+When configuring an Operator Replay job in an OpCon job master record, first type the Script name into the command line box that is labeled "Script" and then type the special separate character that is set in the LSAM global Configuration options (LSAM Main menu, option 7).
 The default value for the separator character is a pipe (or vertical bar).
 After the separator, type each command keyword and include a value, as